Kernel Robust Hypothesis Testing: Simulation Results

 For the Neyman-Pearson setting, we show the good performance of our robust kernel test.
 We first demonstrate the performance of our tests using multivariate Gaussian distributions.
-For hypotheses $H_0$, we use $50$ samples generated from a multivariate Gaussian distribution with mean $[0, 0, 0, 0]$ and covariance matrix $[[1, 0, 0, 0], [0, 1, 0, 0], [0, 0, 1, 0], [0, 0, 0, 1]]$ to construct the uncertainty set.
-For $H_1$, we use $50$ samples generated from multi-variate Gaussian distribution with a different mean $[0.5, 0.5, 0.5, 0.5]$ and the same covariance matrix to construct the uncertainty set.
-The radius $\theta$ of the uncertainty sets is set to be $0.12$.
-The choice of $\theta$ guarantees that the uncertainty sets $\mathcal{P}_0$ and $\mathcal{P}_1$ do not overlap.
+For hypotheses $H_0$, we use $50$ samples generated from $\mathcal{N}(\mathbf{0},\mathbf{I})$ to construct the uncertainty set.
+For $H_1$, we use $50$ samples generated from $\mathcal{N}(0.5\mathbf{e}, \mathbf{I})$ to construct the uncertainty set.
+The data dimension is 4.
+The radii are chosen such that the uncertainty sets do not overlap.
 To test the robustness of our tests, we choose an arbitrary pair of distributions $P_0$, $P_1$ that lie on the boundary of the uncertainty sets $\mathcal{P}_0$, $\mathcal{P}_1$.
-The reason we did not simulate the worst-case is due to the challenge that for our problem the LFDs are not directly solvable.
-Specifically, $P_0$ and $P_1$ are multi-variate Gaussian distributions with mean matrix $[0.1, 0.1, 0.1, 0.1]$ and $[0.4, 0.4, 0.4, 0.4]$, respectively, and with the same covariance matrix.
-For this case, the tests based on the KL divergence uncertainty sets \cite{levy2009robust} are not applicable since test samples are not supported on the training samples almost surely.
+Specifically, $P_0$ and $P_1$ are multi-variate Gaussian distributions with mean $0.1\mathbf{e}$ and $0.4\mathbf{e}$, respectively, and with the same covariance matrix.

 We set the false alarm constraint $\alpha = 0.1$.
 With a proper choice of threshold, in Fig.~\ref{fig:1}, we plot the type-\uppercase\expandafter{\romannumeral1} error probability as a function of sample size $n$.
 We repeat the experiment for 10000 times.
 In Fig.~\ref{fig:2}, we plot the the type-\uppercase\expandafter{\romannumeral2} error probability as a function of sample size $n$.
 It can be seen that the type-\uppercase\expandafter{\romannumeral2} error probability of our robust kernel test decays exponentially fast with the sample size $n$ while the type-\uppercase\expandafter{\romannumeral1} error probability satisfies the false alarm constraint.